jrambeau/mist-guest-logger/README.md

 # Juniper Mist - Guest information export script

-# For legal purposes in France
+Python script to log guest clients data from a Juniper Mist Wi-Fi infrastructure For legal purposes in France (guest Internet access log retention for a year)

 Authors: Jonathan Rambeau